select-joe-from-wiegs/joe_portfolio/python/README.md

 # Python Portfolio Projects

-This folder contains a collection of hands-on Python projects built using Jupyter Notebooks as part of my learning journey in data analytics and automation, learning from the Analyst Builder platform.
-Each project applies core Python skills to solve real-world problems or automate common tasks.
+This folder contains a collection of beginner-to-intermediate Python projects I completed while studying with Analyst Builder’s Python for Beginners course.
+I added custom logic and structure to each one as I gained confidence.

+These projects showcase core Python fundamentals like file manipulation, automation, web scraping, loops, functions, conditionals, and working with libraries like `pandas`, `re`, and `BeautifulSoup`.

-## Projects
+## 🔧 Projects

-### Project: Automated Web Scraper
+### 1. **Automated Web Scraper**
-Uses `requests`, `BeautifulSoup`, and `pandas` to extract cryptocurrency pricing data from a live website and store it in a DataFrame for analysis.
+- Uses `Selenium` and `BeautifulSoup` to automate pulling Bitcoin prices from CoinMarketCap
+- Scrapes the rendered price, parses the HTML, and stores results in a pandas DataFrame

-### Project: Automatic File Sorter
+### 2. **Automatic File Sorter**
-Sorts files from a target directory into subfolders based on file type (e.g., `.pdf`, `.jpg`, `.xlsx`) using `os`, `shutil`, and custom logic.
+- Script that automatically organizes files into folders based on file type
+- Uses `os`, `shutil`, and control flow to check file extensions and move them to appropriate directories

-### Project: Calculator
+### 3. **Calculator**
-A basic command-line calculator that supports addition, subtraction, multiplication, and division, using input validation and user-friendly design.
+- Simple calculator built with Python functions and input validation
+- Supports addition, subtraction, multiplication, and division with error handling

-### Project: Unit of Measurement Converter
+### 4. **Unit of Measurement Converter**
-Converts between common units (temperature, length, weight, etc.) using custom conversion functions and a clean user prompt interface.
+- Converts values between imperial and metric units (e.g., inches to centimeters, pounds to kilograms)
+- Includes a custom menu interface and `while` loop logic for continued conversion

-### Project: Web Scraping + Regex + Pandas
+### 5. **Web Scraping with Regex and Pandas**
-Scrapes data from a test website using `requests` and `BeautifulSoup`, then applies `re` (regex) and `pandas` to clean, transform, and analyze the data.
+- Scrapes Dr. King’s “I Have a Dream” speech from a website
+- Cleans the text, applies regex logic, and analyzes word frequency using `pandas`

 ---

-These projects reflect my foundational understanding of Python syntax, scripting, file handling, web scraping, and data manipulation.

-Each project can be opened using [Jupyter Notebook](https://jupyter.org/).
+## 📁 Purpose

+Each project was a step in my Python learning journey.
+These files represent not just skill-building exercises but also a growing ability to solve real-world tasks with code.
+You can find my full portfolio at [jrwportfolio.com](https://www.jrwportfolio.com).